tovarish39/rails-project-64/README.md

 - Only standard Bootstrap mechanisms are used

 # The project is located at the [link](https://educational-project-2.onrender.com).
-Available until the end of May 2024, since postgres is installed in production, and free use ends this period

 # Launch of the project
     make setup